-Kristine: Ha!
-When the truth came out, you said the immortal words: “You can’t be in a horror movie club and then be mad at me when we watch a movie that scares you.”
-Which, of course, is it in a nut shell but ENRAGED me and I was all, YES I CAN.
+Kristine: When the truth came out, you said the immortal words: “You can’t be in a horror movie club and then be mad at me when we watch a movie that scares you.”
+Which, of course, is it in a nut shell but enraged me and I was all, ‘Yes, I can.’

-Kristine: I was all, If you betray me and betray your role as my mentor and guide, then I can bloody well be mad!
-DO NOT CORRECT ME WITH THE FACTS, SIR!
-That was basically my reaction!
+Kristine: I was all, If you betray me and betray your role as my mentor and guide, then I can bloody well be mad.
+Do not correct me with facts, sir.
+That was basically my reaction.

-Sean: But my role as mentor/guide IS to push you to the darkest boundaries of the psyche!
-To take you on a tour of the shadowlands!
+Sean: But my role as tour guide is to push you to the darkest boundaries of the psyche.
+To take you on a tour of the shadowlands.

 Kristine: Damn.
 I was going to say “family stuff.”

 Sean: I would watch a horror movie about my family in two seconds.
 Bring it on.
 I mean, the whole thing is that horror movies are safe spaces to confront the things that in life would traumatize us.
 The purpose of horror cinema is to confront monsters and reckon with them.
 I mean, right?
 I think horror movies are cathartic and useful safe spaces.